-chainer.cuda.get device(args)
+chainer.cuda.get_device(args)

-Gets the device from an ID integer or an array object.
+Gets the device from a device object, an ID integer or an array object.

 This is a convenient utility to select a correct device if the type of arg is unknown (i.e., one can use this function on arrays that may be on CPU or GPU).
 The returned device object supports the context management protocol of Python for the with statement.